 SENCO and SEN Staff

-Our SENCO is Mrs Stavers.
+Our SENCO is Miss Stephanie Rogers.
 She is currently completing the National Award for SEN Co-ordination from Bath Spa University and is working alongside Mrs Clasper to ensure all pupils’ needs are met.
 This role supports all families in the transition for all SEN pupils, working closely with multi-agencies and partnerships to ensure that their learning journey is a happy and successful one.

 At Ebchester CE Primary School, we recognise that our greatest resources are our trained professionals.
-Our teaching assistants are Mrs Crawford, Mrs Atkinson and Miss Willis.
+Our teaching assistants are Mrs Atkinson, Miss Salmon, Mrs Clark and Mrs Ridley.
 The work of our teaching assistants plays an important role in supporting and accelerating the progress of all children, especially our SEND children.

 More details of the SENCO’s role can be found in the SEN Policy which you can find in the School Policies section of our website.